Moeketsi17/remmogo_bank/README.md

 ## <a name="features">🔋 Features</a>

-**Authentication**: An ultra-secure SSR authentication with proper validations and authorization
+**Authentication**: An secure SSR authentication with proper validations and authorization

 **Connect Banks**: Integrates with Plaid for multiple bank account linking